Shalini Saraswathi Motivational Speaker

-Her left hand was amputated and a few months later her right hand dropped off on its own.
-But her ordeal was far from over.
-Her legs fell prey to gangrene next.
-From deep within her, Shalini drew on courage that only a true fighter could access.”
+Her left hand was amputated and a few months later her right hand dropped off on its own, but her struggle was far from over.
+Her legs fell developed gangrene next and needed to be amputated.
+It was during these testing times that Shalini drew on courage that only a true fighter could access.”

 The Survivor, The Winner

-Soon after, Shalini began training under coach BP Aiyappa at a local sports facility within Bengaluru.
+Soon after taking her first few steps again, Shalini began training under coach BP Aiyappa at a local sports facility within Bengaluru.
 She began practicing for 90 minutes every morning, walking and doing related workouts.

 After a two-year struggle, she began to run half marathons.